Competitive Program FAQ

 What's the first step in the Real Colorado Competitive Tryout process?

 All players who wish to participate on a Real Colorado team should attend a scheduled try-out session.
 As stated above, current Real players are observed throughout the soccer season at both trainings and matches by members of the Real coaching staff to ensure placement on the most appropriate team for the ensuing season.
 Non-Real players considering placement on a Real team will be observed at a try-out session by the Real coaching staff.
+Please check out our Tryout Page for the latest information.

 Once my child accepts a position on a team, what happens next?